- Calendar

 Poetry is one of the oldest forms of art and literature known to men.
 It has always offered people a means to express themselves, their humanity, and their identity.
 Poetry allowed them to write about life, feelings, and thoughts.

-Poetry is a unique blend of language and form such as rhythm, meter, and symbolism, that allow writers to evoke meaning and communicate ideas and feelings better than other artistic mediums.
+Poetry is a unique blend of language and forms such as rhythm, meter, and symbolism, that allow writers to evoke meaning and communicate ideas and feelings better than other artistic mediums.
 World Poetry Day celebrates all this!
 Poetry surpasses all linguistic barriers.
 It, therefore, promotes linguistic diversity and multiculturalism, allowing people to be heard.

 By reviving the poetic oral tradition, and promoting poetry recitals, UNESCO aims to bring people closer together and connect them to the mutual feelings of humanity.
 Poetry talks about universal experiences to which many of us can relate.
 Poems that were written centuries ago are still relevant today.
 That is another one of poetry's beauties.

-And of course, World Poetry Day celebrates all poets - past and present - and honors their work, with the goal of inspiring future generations to try their hand at poetry, to stop it from becoming a dying art.
+And of course, World Poetry Day celebrates all poets: past and present: and honors their work, with the goal of inspiring future generations to try their hand at poetry, to stop it from becoming a dying art.

-Celebrated American Poets
+Celebrated Global Poets

 - Sylvia Plath (1932-1963): Pioneer of confessional poetry.
 She is the first person to win a posthumous Pulitzer Prize.